-T-Mobile Prism II outed by press image leak, benchmark resultsAlex Wagner - Senior News Editor
+T-Mobile Prism II outed by press image leak, benchmark resultsAlex Wagner - Editorial Director of News and Content

 T-Mobile launched the Huawei-made Prism last year with pricing set at $19.99 on-contract and $149.99 without a commitment, making the Android 2.3 device an affordable option for customers shopping for a new smartphone that wouldn't make their wallet shout "Uncle!"
 Now it looks like T-Mobile is prepping a successor to the Prism, and if its rumored spec sheet holds true, it should also be a pretty budget-friendly device.

 An image of the T-Mobile Prism II has been posted to Twitter by @evleaks, revealing a handset that looks similar to the original Prism but with an updated set of three capacitive navigation keys.
 Once again made by Huawei, the Prism II is said to feature an HVGA (480x320) display resolution, 1GHz processor and Android 4.1.1 Jelly Bean.
 Searching for the device's model number (Huawei U8686) yielded a GLBenchmark entry that backs up the Prism II's rumored spec list.